patbarber/framework/README.md

 # README #

-Website Framework using npm plugins
+Website Framework using npm and gulp with sass and browsersync.

+TO RUN:

 access folder in terminal

-run
+install all node dependencies with
 $ npm install

-then
+this will automatically install all dependencies needed.

+if gulp is not installed globally then run

+$ npm install -g gulp

+When all installed run

-$ gulp when installed
+$ gulp

+the default browser will open at localhost:3000 with browser sync running.

 # TOOLS #
 gulp